ethereum/ethereum-org-website/src/content/community/get-involved/open-research/index.md

 ### Hardware

-Running nodes (see our [nodes page](https://ethereum.org/en/developers/docs/nodes-and-clients/run-a-node)) on modest hardware is fundamental to keeping Ethereum decentralized.
+[Running nodes](/developers/docs/nodes-and-clients/run-a-node/) on modest hardware is fundamental to keeping Ethereum decentralized.
 Therefore, active research into minimizing the hardware requirements to run nodes is an important area of research.

 #### Links